Decline of the Byzantine Empire: Loss of control over revenue

-Economic concessions to the Italian Republics of Venice and Genoa weakened the empire's control over its own finances, especially from the ascension of Michael VIII Palaiologos in the 13th century onward.
+Economic concessions to the Italian Republics of Venice and Genoa weakened the empire's control over its finances, especially from the ascension of Michael VIII Palaiologos in the 13th century onward.
 At this time it was common for emperors to seek sponsorship from Venice, Genoa, and the Turks.
 This led to a series of disastrous trade deals with the Italian states; drying up one of the empire's final sources of revenue.
 This further led to competition between Venice, and Genoa to get emperors on the throne who supported their respective trade agenda to the detriment of the other, adding another level of instability to the Byzantine political process.

 By the time of the Byzantine–Genoese War (1348–49), only thirteen percent of custom dues passing through the Bosporus strait were going to the Empire.
 The remaining 87 percent was collected by the Genoese from their colony of Galata.
 Genoa collected 200,000 hyperpyra from annual custom revenues from Galata, while Constantinople collected a mere 30,000.
-The loss of control over its own revenue sources drastically weakened the Byzantine empire, hastening its decline.
+The loss of control over its revenue sources drastically weakened the Byzantine Empire, hastening its decline.
 At the same time, the system of Pronoia (land grants in exchange for military service), became increasingly corrupt and dysfunctional by the later empire, and by the 14th century many of the empire's nobles were not paying any tax, nor were they serving in the empire's armies.
-This further undermined the financial basis of the state, and placed further reliance on unreliable mercenaries, which only hasted the empire's demise.
+This further undermined the financial basis of the state and placed further reliance on unreliable mercenaries, which only hasted the empire's demise.

 The failed Union of the Churches

-Emperor Michael VIII Palaiologos signed a union with the Catholic church in the 13th century in the hope of staving off western attack, but the policy was unsuccessful.
-The empire's western enemies soon resumed attacking the empire, while the social divisions the deeply unpopular union created inside the empire were damaging to Byzantine society.
-The controversy over church union failed to provide the empire with any lasting benefit, while the prisons were soon full of dissenters and Orthodox clergy.
-This undermined the legitimacy of the Palaiologos dynasty and further facilitated social divisions, which were ultimately to play a role in the loss of Anatolia to the Ottoman Turks.
+Emperor Michael VIII Palaiologos signed a union with the Catholic church in the 13th century in the hope of staving off the Western attack, but the policy had mixed results.
+The empire's Western enemies attempted to reclaim the Latin Empire in spite of the union, while the social divisions the deeply unpopular union created inside the empire were damaging to Byzantine society.

-Byzantine envoys presented themselves at the Second Council of Lyons 24 June 1274.
-On the fourth session of the Council the formal act of union was performed, however with Pope Gregory's death (January, 1276), the hoped for gains did not materialise.
+Byzantine envoys presented themselves at the Second Council of Lyons on 24 June 1274.
+On the fourth session of the Council the formal act of union was performed, However with Pope Gregory's death (January 1276), the hoped-for gains did not materialize.